 Returning to School

-With schools returning to regular practice, there's so much to think about!
+With schools returning after a long summer break, there's so much to think about!
 Some of us may not have seen our classrooms for some time and the thought of learning a whole new set of pupils names may be proving more difficult than usual.
 Although we can't help with some of these problems, we understand that going back to school can be a stressful time for many.

 That's why we've put together a bundle of resources that schools can use for the new year.
 Covering everything from social media to safeguarding, SWGfL want to ensure you are as prepared as you can possibly be when it comes to online safety.